-''' Welcome to the Keyfactor Java Agent Installer.
+Welcome to the Keyfactor Java Agent Installer.
 This installer will collect all information necessary to configure the Java Agent for use with your Keyfactor Command instance.
-You will be given the option to a pply this configuration to the local machine, or to use the configuration data to construct a Linux RPM package or Windows MSI installer for distribution within environment Please enter the following information: Username the Java Agent will connect as (format "DOMAIN\user"): Username the Java Agent will connect as (format "DOMAIN\user" KEYEXAMPIE\svc_kyfjava Password for the account that the Java Agent will connect as: Re-enter password: Hostname or address for the Keyfactor Command Agents server (e.g. "serverl.corp.local" or "192.168.0.100"): Virtual directory for the Keyfactor Command Agents service URL (default: KeyfactorAgents): Connect to Keyfactor using SSL? (default: Yes): To connect to Keyfactor Command, the Java Agent needs to trust the SSL certificate presented by the Keyfactor Command Agents server.
+You will be given the option to a pply this configuration to the local machine, or to use the configuration data to construct a Linux RPM package or Windows MSI installer for distribution within your environment.
+Flease enter the following information: Username the Java Agent will connect as (format "DOMAIN\user"): KEYEXAMPLE\svc kyfjava Password for the account that the Java Agent will connect as: Re-enter password: Hostname or address for the Keyfactor Command Agents server (e.g. "serverl.corp.local" or "192.168.0.100"): keyfactor keyexample Virtual directory for the Keyfactor Command Agents service URL (default: KeyfactorAgents): Connect to Keyfactor using SSL? (default: Yes): To connect to Keyfactor Command, the Java Agent needs to trust the SSL certificate presented by the Keyfactor Command Agents server.
 Please enter a local path to a CA certificate that can be used to trust the SSL certificate that will be presented.

-You can find this certificate by navigating to the Keyfactor Command Management Portal in a secure browser session and viewing the server certificate chain.
+You can find this certificate by navigating to the Keyfactor Command Management Portal in a secure browser session and viewing the server certificate chain. /tmp/CorpRoot.crt Verify Keyfactor Command connectivity? (default: Yes): Verifying connection...

-/tmp/CorpRoot.crt

-Verify Keyfactor Command connectivity? (default: Yes):

-Verifying connection ...

 Please specify the installation format.
-Enter "local" or "rpm". (default: "local"):

-Fath to the desired directory for installation.
-Directory must not already exist. (default: /opt/keyfactor-java-agent ):

-ocal user account the agent should run as:

-Hostname the agent will connect to Keyfactor as:

-jvagnt162.keyexample.com

-Directory where the agent logs should be placed (default: /opt/keyfactor-java-agent/logs/):

-NOTE: Logging configuration, including additional options, can be adjusted through the "log4j2.xml" file within the agent "config" directory.
-Number of log files that should be kept (default: 7):

-Maximum size of each log file (default: "3 MB"):

-Register AnyAgent components with the Keyfactor Java Agent?
-(Default: No):

-Building Java Agent installer ...

-Building Java Agent installer...

-Encrypting credentials

-Generating config files

-Copying files

-Creating SSL certificate trust store

-Install completed

-You can use the scripts included in the installation to set up the Java agent as a service on your platform.
-Additional configuration may be necessary for the se

-rvice to run automatically on machine startup.
+Enter "local" or "rpm". (default: "local"): Path to the desired directory for installation.
+Directory must not already exist. (default: /opt/keyfactor-java-agent): Local user account the agent should run as: kvfuser Hostname the agent will connect to Keyfactor as: noschame the agent will commet to Reyactor as: jvagntl62.keyexample.com Directory where the agent logs should be placed (default: /opt/keyfactor-java-agent/logs/): NOTE: Logging configuration, including additional options, can be adjusted through the "log4j2.xml" file within the agent "config" directory.
+Number of log files that should be kept (default: 7): Maximum size of each log file (default: "3 MB"): Register AnyAgent components with the Keyfactor Java Agent?
+(Default: No): Building Java Agent installer...
+Encrypting credentials Generating config files Copying files Creating SSL certificate trust store Install completed can use the scripts included in the installation to set up the Java agent as a service on your platform.
+Additional configuration may be necessary for the se rvice to run automatically on machine startup.

-'''

-Figure 19: Keyfactor Java Agent Local Installation on Linux
+Figure 18: Keyfactor Java Agent Local Installation on Linux